The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory by Brian Greene

 Feynman¡¯s Lost Lecture: The Motion of Planets around the Sun

 Comments: I got The Elegant Universe as a birthday present, and it is the best birthday present I have ever received.
 The Theoretical Minimum is similar to my homepage in purpose.
 This series was written in mind for laymen who wish to learn real physics that is not usually covered in popular physics books, but do not have access to professors to ask questions as physics students do have.
 It is suitable for self-study.
 However, the philosophy is somewhat different from my homepage.
-As the title suggests it covers the theoretical minimum a theoretical physicist needs to know whereas my homepage covers way beyond the minimum as I believe that it helps to be ¡°well-rounded.¡± The Road to Reality is similar to my homepage in purpose.
-Beginning with basic mathematical concepts such as complex numbers and logarithms, Penrose explains all the mathematics needed to review advanced physics topics such as quantum mechanics, general relativity, quantum field theory, string theory, loop quantum gravity and twistor theory.
+As the title suggests, it covers the theoretical minimum a theoretical physicist needs to know whereas my homepage covers way beyond the minimum as I believe that it helps to be ¡°well-rounded.¡± The Road to Reality is similar to my homepage in purpose.
+Beginning with basic mathematical concepts such as complex numbers and logarithms, Penrose explains all the mathematics needed to review advanced physics topics such as quantum mechanics, general relativity, quantum field theory, string theory, loop quantum gravity, and twistor theory.
 Therefore, the book is very long at over 1000 pages, but relatively cheap compared to its length.
 I think it would be a good supplement to my homepage, especially the early chapters on mathematics.
 These chapters cover some materials not covered on my homepage, and they explain some of my covered materials in further detail.
 However, complaining that ¡°the mathematical jargon was so intense¡± a reviewer at Amazon.com cautions, ¡°the author had lost sight of the exact state of knowledge that the reader would have achieved.¡± A Most Incomprehensible Thing is a superb book on special relativity and general relativity.
 As calculus and Newtonian mechanics are prerequisites to special relativity and general relativity, it covers these topics concisely but solidly.
 Feynman, a Nobel laureate in physics, was a great teacher, which is exemplified in the next three listed books.
 Among these three, The Character of Physical Law is my personal favorite.
-QED (i.e. quantum electrodyanamics) was what Feynman got his Nobel Prize for, and QED: The Strange Theory of Light and Matter is his own explanation aimed at laymen.
+QED (i.e., quantum electrodynamics) was what Feynman got his Nobel Prize for, and QED: The Strange Theory of Light and Matter is his own explanation aimed at laymen.
 Feynman¡¯s Lost Lecture: The Motion of Planets around the Sun is about Newton¡¯s geometric proofs on orbits of planets around the sun, and it can be very difficult despite assuming only a basic knowledge of mathematics.
-One can really appreciate that Newton was a genius, since he succeeded in the difficult proof that the orbit of a planet should be an ellipse.
+One can really appreciate that Newton was a genius since he succeeded in the difficult proof that the orbit of a planet should be an ellipse.
+Conlon explains what string theory is and why he works on it in his book Why String Theory?.
+He dedicated this book ¡°to the citizens and taxpayers of the United Kingdom¡± ¡°to give back to those who have given to [him].¡±

 Popular physics history-related books